g0vNYC/hub/README.md

       * General (English): `#general-en`, `#north-america`
       * Other (Mixed): `#vtaiwan`, `#intl`
 3. Review the current list of projects and work with us!
-    * Visit our [public Kanban board][kanban] used to track the status of our many projects
+    * Visit our [public Kanban board][kanban] used to track the status of our projects
-    * Visit our [GitHub organization][github] used to host our open-source software and all important documents
+    * Visit our [GitHub organization][github] used to host our open-source software and other resources
 4. [Join us][video-calls] for a video call stand-up meeting, daily at 11am ET.